justivanr/justivanr.github.io/source/about/index.md

 ## Hobbies 🕹️

-If im not doing anything concerning the above topics, I might be into one of these.
+When I'm not immersed in my research, you can find me enjoying one of these activities.

 <div style="justify-content: center; margin-top: -0.8em; font-weight: bold; margin-top: 0.5em;">